 The Centre brings together scientists working across different areas of biomedical research to find innovative new ways to tackle cancer.
 The Cancer Research UK Imperial Centre integrates core biological cancer expertise with surgical technology, imaging, engineering, chemistry, computing and physics to evaluate new technologies.

-We provide PPI support to several HPRUs across Imperial College and the Imperial BRC.
+We provide public involvement support to a number of HPRUs across Imperial College and the Imperial BRC.

 HELIX is a design team embedded in St Mary's hospital, set up by Royal College of Art and Imperial College to solve unsolved medical problems.
 We have worked with the HELIX team in developing a care map that helps breast cancer patients at the point of diagnosis to understand and navigate the care they receive.